Based on Luke 8:40-56

 6He built fortified cities throughout Judah, for the land was at rest and there was no war during those years; the Lord gave him peace.
 7He said to the people of Judah: “Let’s build these cities and fortify them with walls, towers, and barred gates.
 The land remains ours because we have followed the Lord our God; we have followed him, and he has made us secure on all sides.”
 So they built the cities and prospered.

 15:1 God’s Spirit came upon Azariah son of Oded.
 2He met Asa and told him, “Listen to me, Asa and all Judah and Benjamin!
 The Lord is with you when you are loyal to him.
 If you seek him, he will respond to you, but if you reject him, he will reject you.
-3For a long time Israel had no true God, or priest to instruct them, or law.
+3For a long time Israel had not sought the one true God, or a priest to instruct them, or the law.
 4Because of their distress, they turned back to the Lord God of Israel.
-They sought him and he responded to them.
+They sought him, and he responded to them.
 5In those days no one could travel safely, for total chaos had overtaken all the people of the surrounding lands.
 6One nation was crushed by another, and one city by another, for God caused them to be in great turmoil.
 7But as for you, be strong and don’t get discouraged, for your work will be rewarded.”

 8When Asa heard these words and the prophecy of Oded the prophet, he was encouraged.
 He removed the detestable idols from the entire land of Judah and Benjamin and from the cities he had seized in the Ephraimite hill country.
 He repaired the altar of the Lord in front of the porch of the Lord’s temple.